RayeRen/acad-homepage.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: We have released AnyScene[https://arxiv.org/pdf/2605.26113].
+I curated the nuCraftv2 dataset and developed the Geometry-Grounded View Expansion module.
 - *2025.09*: &nbsp;🎉🎉 1 paper is accepted at NeurIPS 2025!
 - *2024.02*: &nbsp;🎉🎉 1 paper is accepted at CVPR 2024.